Fitbit drops case to block Jawbone imports to US

 Fitbit has withdrawn a year-old patent complaint filed with the US International Trade Commission that sought a ban on the import of Jawbone's fitness tracker into the US.

-Jawbone appears a different company than in was Fitbit filed its case last November, the filing said.
+Jawbone appears to be a different company than it was when Fitbit filed its complaint in November 2015, Friday's filing said.

-Indeed, in the third quarter of the year, Jawbone's share of the wearables market was too small to register, according to IDC, while Fitbit captured nearly a quarter of the sales.
+In the third quarter, Jawbone's share of the wearables market was too small to register, according to market researcher IDC, while Fitbit captured nearly a quarter of sales.
 However, Jawbone, which makes the Up line of fitness trackers, also makes other devices like wireless speakers and headphones.

 Friday's filing, which addressed patents for a heart-rate monitor and a system that monitors physical activity, might signal a simmering of tensions between the two companies, which have been at legal odds for the past year.

-And Fitbit reportedly has two other pending patent infringement cases against Jawbone in San Francisco and Wilmington, Delaware.
+Fitbit reportedly has two other pending patent-infringement cases against Jawbone, filed in San Francisco and Wilmington, Delaware.

-Jawbone did not immediately respond to a Christmas Eve request for comment, but it told Recode it plans to move forward with the trade secret case in California state court in 2017.
+Jawbone did not immediately respond to a CNET's request for comment but told Recode that it plans to move forward with the trade secret case in California state court in 2017.

 Fitbit declined to comment beyond the filing.